 - Parker Library, Corpus Christi College

 This morning we visit the Parker Library, the rare books and manuscripts library of Corpus Christi College, Cambridge.
-The Parker Library was named after its founder Matthew Parker who was Archbishop of Canterbury for Queen Elizabeth I and built a collection rich in medieval book.
-It is known throughout the world due to its magnificent collection that includes the Anglo-Saxon Chronicle, principal source book for early English history, and the best manuscript of Chaucer’s Troilus.
-No less important to the collection are the Middle English, French and Latin texts on subjects ranging from alchemy and astrology to music and medicine.
+The Parker Library, whose collection was initiated in 1376 was named after its greatest benefactor, Matthew Parker (1504-1575), Archbishop of Canterbury to Queen Elizabeth I. Parker built a rich collection known throughout the world for its medieval books.
+This includes the Anglo-Saxon Chronicle, principal source book for early English history, and the best manuscript of Chaucer’s Troilus.
+No less important are the Middle English, French and Latin texts on subjects ranging from alchemy and astrology to music and medicine.

-We then leave Cambridge for the Chiltern Hills near High Wycombe for a private visit to Wormsley by special arrangement.
-Sir Paul Getty created the Library, which has one of the finest private collections in the country.
-Wormsley Library includes a range of illuminated and calligraphic manuscripts from the Middle Ages to the 20th Century as well as monuments of typography ranging from a fragment of the Gutenberg Bible, the Ulm Ptolemy on vellum and the only 1st edition Caxton’s Chaucer in private hands (there is also a Shakespeare 1st Folio).
+We then leave Cambridge for the Chiltern Hills near High Wycombe for a private visit to 18th-century Wormsley Park by special arrangement.
+Sir Paul Getty, son of the great collector and philanthropist, J. Paul Getty Snr, created its library, which has one of the finest private collections in the country.
+Wormsley Library includes a range of illuminated and calligraphic manuscripts from the Middle Ages to the 20th century, as well as monuments of typography ranging from a fragment of the Gutenberg Bible, the Ulm Ptolemy on vellum and the only first edition of Caxton’s Chaucer in private hands (there is also a Shakespeare First Folio).
 There are also the greatest British private press books, many of which are printed on vellum, such as the Kelmscott Chaucer and Ashendene Dante.
-Most spectacular is the collection of fine British and European decorative book bindings again ranging from the Renaissance to the 20th C. There is also an important collection of colour-plate travel books.
+Most spectacular is the collection of fine British and European decorative book bindings again ranging from the Renaissance to the 20th century.
+There is also an important collection of colour-plate travel books.

 We continue to Oxford, where we shall stay for three nights.
 (Overnight Oxford) BL

-- Tour of the Bodleian Library including the 15th-century Divinity School, Convocation House, Chancellor’s Court and Duke Humfrey’s medieval library
+- Tour of the Bodleian Library, including the 15th-century Divinity School and Duke Humfrey’s medieval library

 - Merton College: Library, Chapel & Beerbohm Room

-In the early afternoon, we shall take a tour of the Bodleian Library, one of the world’s greatest libraries, established in the 15th century.
+We shall also take a tour of the Bodleian Library, one of the world’s greatest libraries, established in the 15th century.
 It contains 6.5 million books, manuscripts and maps.
-The beautiful historic buildings of the Bodleian are complemented by a recent full redevelopment of what was known as the New Bodley into the Weston Library which includes a major new exhibition space and public café and shop.
+The beautiful historic buildings of the Bodleian are complemented by a recent full redevelopment of what was known as the New Bodley into the Weston Library, which includes a major new exhibition space and public café and shop.

 The evening is at leisure and you may wish to visit the Christ Church Cathedral for choral evensong.
 (Overnight Oxford) B